 But before we get carried away, let’s be honest about the limitations: our models are wrong (all models are wrong, even if some are useful), they tend to downplay the effects of influences outside our control, and typically they assume direct causal relationships where the reality is nowhere near that straightforward.
 Worse, as soon as we start to treat metrics as targets, their purpose (however well-intentioned) gets subverted and the value of the metric ends up destroyed.
 It seems that metrics have a dark side!

 Metrics (most notably lead times, throughput, counts of work items in progress, blocked items, defects, etc) do have their place in Kanban, and we are indeed fortunate now to have tools that remove the drudgery of data collection and calculation.
-Sometimes they come to our rescue when our foresight was lacking: Kanban tools typically retain a detailed enough history that we can calculate and visualise metrics of high quality months after the event, an option that wasn’t open to me when I kept just a few scrappy numbers in a spreadsheet!
+Sometimes they come to our rescue when our foresight was lacking: Kanban tools typically retain a detailed enough history that we can calculate and visualize metrics of high quality months after the event, an option that wasn’t open to me when I kept just a few scrappy numbers in a spreadsheet!

 How then do we benefit from this easy access to metrics without going over to the dark side?
 Some tips: